Medications and Drugs

 Chlophedianol is a cough suppressant.
-It reduces muscle spasms associated with the cough reflex.
+It affects the signals in the brain that trigger cough reflex.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of chlophedianol, guaifenesin, and pseudoephedrine is used to treat cough, chest congestion, and nasal congestion caused by the common cold.
+The combination of chlophedianol, guaifenesin, and pseudoephedrine is used to treat stuffy nose, cough, chest congestion, and sinus congestion caused by allergies, the common cold, or the flu.

-Chlophedianol, guaifenesin, and pseudoephedrine may also be used for other purposes not listed in this medication guide.
+Chlophedianol, guaifenesin, and pseudoephedrine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of chlophedianol, guaifenesin, and pseudoephedrine (Vanacof DX)?